nathanlane/industrialpolicyclass/README.md

     - Inwood, K., & Keay, I. (2015).
 Transport Costs and Trade Volumes: Evidence from the Trans-Atlantic Iron Trade, 1870–1913.
 The Journal of Economic History, 75(1), 95–124. https://doi.org/DOI: 10.1017/S0022050715000042
     - Harris, R., Keay, I., & Lewis, F. (2015).
 Protecting infant industries: Canadian manufacturing and the national policy, 1870–1913.
 Explorations in Economic History, 56, 15–31. https://doi.org/https://doi.org/10.1016/j.eeh.2015.01.001
     - Alexander, P. D., & Keay, I. (2018).
 A general equilibrium analysis of Canada’s national policy.
 Explorations in Economic History, 68, 1–15. https://doi.org/https://doi.org/10.1016/j.eeh.2017.11.002

+- _Associated Tutorial Lecture 4: Export-Oriented Policy and Empirics._

 *********

+## Schedule of Tutorial Lectures.

+### Week 1 - Political Economy of Industrial Policy and Controversies.

+- Government Failures and Rent-Seeking
+- Information and Political Economy.
+- Justin Lin vs. HJ Chang.

+### Week 2 - Place-Based Industrial Policy and Empirics.
+Place-based policies are closely related to industrial development.
+They are a lot like industrial policy _writ large_, but also represent some of their own challenges.

+- Characterize the debate between Tim Bartik.
+Relate this to the discussion of industrial policy broadly.
+- Place-based industrial subsidies in the UK.
+- Italian lessons on regional development.
+- Special enterprize zones.

+### Week 3 - Industrial Networks.
+Networks get a little more complicated.
+Especially when we consider them in general equilibrium models.
+This section is about taking some deep dives into

+- Ernest Liu's network model.
+Can be shared.
+- General equilibrium and IO models.
+- Crowding out and general equilibrium effects of subsidies.

+### Week 4 - Export-Promotion and Empirics.
+There has been a ton of work on export-oriented policies.
+While trade policies have.

+- Why export?
+- Economic complexity and export performance.
+- What does export credit do?
+- Scale economies and growth.